45 mm anti-tank gun M1937 (53-K): History

 Three 53-K guns (Nos.
 1, 2 and 4) were sent to military testing in early 1938 with Ya-3 limbers.
 Six T-20 Komsomolets artillery tractors also participated in the tests.
 The guns fired on average 450 shells without failures, and traveled from Moscow via Kharkov to Krasnodar.
 The gun was cleared for production after minor defects were fixed, and was accepted into service as the 45 mm anti-tank gun M1937 on 24 April 1938.
 Production ceased at the Kalinin plant on 6 June 1938, but Plant 235 continued production all the way until 1944.
+The 53-K was simple and inexpensive (approximately 10,000 rubles for each gun) to produce.

 In addition to serving in the Red Army, 53-K guns were also supplied to Republican Spain and were used by the International Brigades in the British Anti-tank Battery of the XV Brigade, who served from the Battle of Brunete onwards.
 Richard Baxell notes that the gun in Spain "was effective against even heavy tanks at distances of up to three kilometers."
 The guns also saw service in first stage of the German-Soviet War, but their anti-armor capabilities allowed them to fight successfully only with German light tanks and armored personnel carriers.
 Early models of the Panzer III and Panzer IV could also be knocked out at close range, but this put Soviet artillerymen in greater danger.
 Due to these circumstances, model 1937 guns were replaced with an all-new design, the more powerful model 1942.
 The mass production of outdated model 1937 guns was stopped in 1943.
 The total number of guns produced was 37,354.
 The German designation for captured M1937 guns was the 4.5 cm Pak 184/1(r).

 Two such guns were employed as an anti-tank platoon, organic to each rifle battalion.
 Additionally twelve guns were in anti-tank battalions of each rifle division.
-It was also used by separate anti-tank regiments (4-5 batteries of 4 guns each).
+It was also used by separate anti-tank regiments (4–5 batteries of 4 guns each).